 Fetuses with genetic or physical defects, such as abnormal organ development or chromosomal abnormalities, will likely die in utero or shortly after birth.
 The mother's reproductive system could also suffer from physical defects, such as scar tissue that doesn't allow proper placental development, resulting in fetuses not receiving sufficient nutrients for growth.

 During your dog's pregnancy, do not give her any medications or supplements before checking with your vet.
 Some common drugs, relatively safe to use in non-pregnant animals, can cause abortion or kill puppies in utero.
 These include dexamethasone, often prescribed as an anti-inflammatory.

-As difficult as it is, collect dead puppies and put them in a plastic zip-lock bag to take to the vet for testing and necropsy.
+As difficult as it is, if you have a stillborn puppy, collect it and put it in a plastic zip-lock bag to take to the vet for testing and necropsy.
 Include the placenta, if possible.
 If necessary, put the remains in the refrigerator if you can't get to the vet immediately.
-Wear gloves when picking up the puppies and placenta, since certain diseases are transmissible to people.
+Wear gloves when picking up the stillborn puppy and placenta, since certain diseases are transmissible to people.
 You have to work fast, even through your grief, because it is the nature of dogs to consume dead fetuses.

 Always check with your veterinarian before changing your pet’s diet, medication, or physical activity routines.
 This information is not a substitute for a vet’s opinion.